Walnut Creek, California: 2020 census

+Ethnic communities

+Walnut Creek includes Middle Eastern communities, including Iranians and Jordanians.

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $135,665, and the per capita income was $83,164.
 About 4.2% of families and 5.9% of the population were below the poverty line.

 Government

 City Council members are elected at-large to staggered, four-year terms, in elections held in even-numbered years.

-As of 2025, the current elected representatives are Cindy Darling (Mayor), Kevin Wilk (Mayor Pro Tem), Cindy Silva, Matt Francois and Craig DeVinney (Council members).
+As of December 2025, the current elected representatives are Kevin Wilk (Mayor), Matt Francois (Mayor Pro Tem), Cindy Silva, Cindy Darling and Craig DeVinney (Council members).

 County, state, and federal representation

 On the Contra Costa County Board of Supervisors, Walnut Creek is split between Supervisorial District 2 and Supervisorial District 4, represented by Candace Andersen and Ken Carlson, respectively.